GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Theoretical Foundations

 Using $\varepsilon = (x_t-\sqrt{\bar\alpha_t}x_0)/\sigma_t$, the conditional expectation of the training target given $x_t$ under this posterior becomes

 where $w_t(\cdot)$ is exactly the normalized weight in~\eqref{eq:posterior_weights}.
 Then the retain-only objective can be written as

-ReTrack's step is to change \emph{how we sample} $x_t$ without changing the target objective: sample $x_t$ from $p_{\mathrm{for},t}$ (thus focusing training near forget data), and rewrite the retain-only loss using the same posterior weights $w_t$ but under forget-set sampling.
+ReTrack's step is to change \emph{how we sample} $x_t$ without changing the target objective: sample $x_t$ from $p_{\mathrm{for},t}$ (thus focusing training near forget data), and rewrite the retain-only loss via importance sampling with the density ratio $p_{\mathrm{ret},t}(x_t)/p_{\mathrm{for},t}(x_t)$.
 This yields the unbiased reformulation used by ReTrack: